raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 word, in network (big endian) order, in units of milliseconds.
 This is the interval at which a client MUST generate keepalive traffic to maintain connection state.
-If the client does not generate the necessary keepalive traffic then at twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not generate the necessary keepalive traffic then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).

-In a client-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval contain the client’s requested values.
+In a client-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval contain the client's requested values.
-In a server response to a client-initiated message, the idle timeout and keepalive interval contain the server’s chosen values, which the client MUST respect.
+In a server response to a client-initiated message, the idle timeout and keepalive interval contain the server's chosen values, which the client MUST respect.
 This is modeled after the DHCP protocol, where the client requests a certain lease lifetime using DHCP option 51 {{!RFC2132}}, but the server is the ultimate authority